 d) There is a provision for reservation of 3% seats for ** disabled children (i.e. Orthopedically Handicapped, Hearing Impaired and Visually Handicapped).

 “Blindness” refers to a condition where a person suffers from any of the following conditions namely: (i) Total absence of sight; OR (ii) Visual acuity not exceeding 6/60 or 20/200 (Snellen) in the better eye with correcting lenses; or

 (iii) Limitation of the field of vision subtending an angle of 20 degree or worse.

 “Hearing Impairment” means loss of sixty decibels or more in the better ear in the conversational range of frequencies.

 “Locomotor disability” means disability of the bones joints or muscles leading to substantial restriction of the movement of the limbs or any form of cerebral palsy.

-**“Person with disability” means a person suffering from not less than forty percent of any disability as certified by a medical authority.
+“Person with a disability” means a person suffering from not less than forty per cent of any disability as certified by a medical authority.